Mountain View, California: Economy

 Mountain View is one of the major cities that make up Silicon Valley, and has many notable Silicon Valley companies either headquartered there or with a large presence.
-As of 2018, major tech companies such as Google and Mozilla were headquartered in Mountain View.
-In 2018, the comparison site CareerBliss ranked the city number 1 in the United States on its list of Happiest Cities to Work for 2018.
+As of 2024, major tech companies such as Google and Intuit were headquartered in Mountain View.

 After voting to increase the minimum wage incrementally in 2015, in December 2017, the Mountain View City Council implemented a mandatory $15 minimum wage, to apply to employees who work two or more hours a week.
 At the start of 2018, Mountain View raised its minimum wage to $15.
 Starting on January 1, 2019, the minimum wage was to be "adjusted annually based on the San Francisco-Oakland-San Jose regional Consumer Price Index."
 A proposal to slow down the rate of the wage increases by a year was defeated in a City Council meeting on December 4, 2018.
 Subsequently, on December 30, 2018, it was announced that Mountain View's minimum wage would rise to $15.65 on January 1, 2019, with the increase delayed by one year for companies with 25 or fewer employees.
-As of January 2020, the minimum wage in Mountain View is $16.05 per hour.
+As of January 2024, the minimum wage in Mountain View is $18.75 per hour.

 Top employers

-According to the city's 2022 Annual Comprehensive Financial Report, the main employers in the city are:
+According to the city's 2024 annual comprehensive financial report, the largest employers in the city are:

-Economic past

-Due to its history as a center for semiconductor manufacturing, Mountain View has seven sites on the Environmental Protection Agency's Final National Priorities List (NPL), a list of hazardous waste sites in the United States eligible for long-term remedial action financed under the federal Superfund program.
-The sites were formerly used by companies including Fairchild Semiconductor, Intel, Raytheon, CTS Printex Inc., Spectra-Physics, Jasco Chemical, GTE and Teledyne.
-These seven sites make up a portion of the 22 NPL sites in Santa Clara County, which are included in the total of 94 sites in California.

 Demographics

-2010–2018
+2020 census

+As of the 2020 census, there were 82,376 people and 34,423 households, and 19,585 families residing in the city.
+The population density was 6888.8 PD/sqmi There were 37,295 housing units.

+According to the US Bureau of Labor Statistics, Mountain View had an unemployment rate of 5.0% in August 2013.
+It had a female population of 47.8 percent and a male population of 52.2 percent.
+Persons under five were 6.4 percent, persons under 18 were 20.3 percent, and persons aged 65 and older were 11.1 percent in 2020.
+In 2022, 5.4 percent of people in Mountain View were living below the poverty line.
+Of the citizens over the age of sixteen, 72.9 percent were employed in the labor force, while 27.1 percent were not.

+2010 census

+As of the 2010 census, there were 74,066 people, households, and families residing in the city.
+The population density was 6174.6 PD/sqmi.
+There were 31,957 housing units.